wmww/mate-wayland-snap/README.md

 This does work (but is not ideal):

-install; switch to a VT; log in; sudo snap run egmde
+install; switch to a VT; log in; sudo snap run egmde --vt 0